Adyen/adyen-web/PULL_REQUEST_TEMPLATE.md

 Describe the changes proposed in this pull request.

-- What is the motivation of this change?
+- What is the motivation for this change?
 - What existing problem does this pull request solve?

 -->